1.9K people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Khanna air is currently 2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Khanna is currently 14.6 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 129 US AQI